Plunderswap/plunderswap-document/get-started/transfer-from-EVM.md

-# Transfer Tokens from Zil EVM to other Zil wallets!
+# Transfer ZRC Tokens from Zil EVM to other Zil wallets!

+!!!warning Warning
+Please ensure you only transfer ZRC2 tokens back to the scilla side of the network, any native ERC20s cannot be retreived to the other side.
+!!!

 ![](../../.gitbook/assets/PS_HT_ZIL_tokens.png)